Bypass shocks look cool, cost a ton of money, and give you excellent mall crawler cred. But are they worth the money and what do they actually do?

 And another from FOX.

-How do the shocks on our Project JK work?
+How do the shocks from ICON Vehicle Dynamics work?

-This is in addition to the bypass technology available on their two tube design giving a much broader adjustment for tweaking performance than a traditional shock.
-(We are using the CDCV shocks without the bypass tube.)
+This is in addition to the bypass technology available on their two tube designs giving a much broader adjustment for tweaking performance than a traditional shock.
+(We tested the CDCV shocks without the bypass tube.)

 Does it work?

-For our JK each shock is $514.
-Compared to your traditional $50 Monroe shock that most lift kits use that is a massive difference in price.
-Besides the CDCV you also get a remote reservoir, 2.5 inch machined aluminum housing with excellent fit and finish and 10 levels of adjustment.
+For our JK test mule, each shock cost $514.
+Compared to your traditional $50 Monroe shock that most lift kits use there is a major difference in price.
+Besides the CDCV you also get a remote reservoir, 2.5-inch machined aluminum housing with excellent fit and finish to go with 10 levels of adjustment.

 Why does any of this matter?

 Versatility and safety.
 The more versatile your vehicle – the safer it becomes.
-Building an off road vehicle can easily become such a compromise of goals that you eventually end up with another vehicle to drive day to day.
-Then you end up with those moments of regret.
-You know the ones when you are driving along and go “Man I wish the top were off” or “That looks like a cool back road”.
-Things like bypass shocks, quieter MT tires with improved all weather traction, serviceable suspension parts, and more make that compromise much less than in the past.
+Building an off-road vehicle can easily become such a compromise of goals that you regret some of those choices and eventually end up with another vehicle to drive day to day.